3-wise Independent Random Walks can be Slightly Unbounded: Introduction

-meaning there is a uniform pairwise independent $\pm 1$-valued random walk which is not continuously bounded in expectation by $O(\sqrt{n})$.
-Furthermore, this bound of $\sqrt{n} \lg n$ is tight up to the first and second moments, because in Section \ref{PairwiseUpperBound} we prove that for any pairwise independent family $\mathcal{H}$ from $[n]$ to $\{-1, 1\}$ with $\BE[h_i] = 0$ for all $i$,
+Furthermore, this bound of $\sqrt{n} \lg n$ is tight up to the first and second moments for pairwise (and thus $3$-wise) random walks, due to the following result we prove in Section \ref{PairwiseUpperBound}. \begin{theorem} For any unbiased pairwise independent family $\mathcal{H}$ from $[n]$ to $\{-1, 1\}$,